How to Write a Letter of Resignation | Interview Preparation Tips by Leverage Edu

 Dear [Recipient’s Name],

 I am writing this letter to formally resign from my position at [Company Name], effective [Last Working Day].
-It is with a mixture of gratitude and sadness that I submit my resignation, as my time at [Company Name] has been both professionally rewarding and personally fulfilling.
+I’d like to express gratitude while submitting my resignation, as my experience at [Company Name] has been both professionally rewarding and personally fulfilling.

 Please accept my resignation and convey my gratitude to the entire team at [Company Name].
 I wish everyone continued success and hope that our paths may cross again in the future.